As an investor in international stocks via several index funds, I’ve considered and reconsidered in which account I ought to hold those funds.

 On the international side, I looked at the Emerging Markets index fund, Total International Stock index fund, and the Developed Markets fund.
 Those were ordered in what I believed to be the least to most tax-efficient.

 On the U.S. side, I chose the Small Cap Value index fund as a less tax-efficient fund, the Total Stock Market index fund, and the S&P 500 index fund.
-Again, these are ordered from most to least tax-efficient.
+Again, these are ordered based on my preconceived notions of least to most tax-efficient.

 Testing the Hypothesis

-Most of the information required can be gathered from either Vanguard or Morningstar.
+Most of the information required can be gathered from either Vanguard or Morningstar, and this post has been updated with year-end data from 2020.

 Vanguard gave me the percentage of dividends that were qualified dividends versus ordinary, non-qualified dividends.
 Vanguard also has a .pdf file containing the foreign tax paid by each fund as a percentage of the dividend yield.